Skip to main content

 npm install @types/uuid --save-dev

-The @types/uuid package provides TypeScript types for better type checking and autocompletion when working with UUIDs.
+The @types/uuid package provides TypeScript types for better type checking and autocompletion.

 }